cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Registration is executed between a client C and a server S. It is assumed S can identify C and the client can authenticate S during this registration phase.
-This is the only part in OPAQUE that requires an authenticated channel, either physical, out-of-band, PKI-based, etc. This section describes the registration flow, message encoding, and helper functions.
+This is the only part in OPAQUE that requires an authenticated and confidential channel, either physical, out-of-band, PKI-based, etc. This section describes the registration flow, message encoding, and helper functions.
 Moreover, C has a key pair (client_private_key, client_public_key) for an AKE protocol which is suitable for use with OPAQUE; See {{online-phase}}.
 The private-public keys (client_private_key, client_public_key) may be randomly generated (using a cryptographically secure pseudorandom number generator) for the account or provided by the calling client.
 Clients MUST NOT use the same key pair (client_private_key, client_public_key) for two different accounts.

+## Setup Phase {#setup-phase}

-To begin, C chooses its password, and S chooses its own pair of private-public AKE keys (server_private_key, server_public_key) for use with the AKE.
-S can use the same pair of keys with multiple clients.
+In a setup phase, C chooses its password, and S chooses its own pair of private-public AKE keys (server_private_key, server_public_key) for use with the AKE, along with a Nh-byte oprf_seed.
+S can use the same pair of keys with multiple clients, and can opt to use multiple seeds (so long as they are kept consistent for each client).
 These steps can happen offline, i.e., before the registration phase.

-Once complete, the registration process proceeds as follows:
+Once complete, the registration process proceeds as follows.

+## Credential Registration

 ~~~
- Client (password, creds)            Server (server_private_key, server_public_key)
+ Client (password, creds)            Server (server_private_key, server_public_key, credential_identifier, oprf_seed)
  --------------------------------------------------------------------
  (request, blind) = CreateRegistrationRequest(password)

                                request
                       ------------------------->

-            (response, oprf_key) = CreateRegistrationResponse(request, server_public_key)
+            (response, oprf_key) = CreateRegistrationResponse(request, server_public_key, credential_identifier, oprf_seed)

                                response
                       <-------------------------